 The Importance Of Knowing Your Audience When Enacting Change

 Whether you’re in the initial planning stages or firmly in the middle of enacting change within your organization, knowing your audience is critical to success.
 If you don’t know who is being impacted and how; you’ll face major hurdles along the way and struggle to get the type of buy-in needed.
-On this episode of the Survive & Thrive podcast, Jennifer Ayers is joined by Jeff Bone, a partner at Concinnity, to talk about the importance of knowing your audience.
+On this episode of the Survive & Thrive podcast, Jennifer Ayres is joined by Jeff Bone, a partner at Concinnity, to talk about the importance of knowing your audience.

 Listen to Jennifer and Jeff talk about knowing your audience: